goto-eof/simple-pass-gen/README.md

 # Simple Pass Gen
-Simple Pass Gen is a Rust library for password generation.
+Simple Pass Gen is a simple password generator library.

 # How to use it?
-In order to use it first of all add simple-pass-gen to your toml file:
+In order to use it first of all add simple-pass-gen to your Cargo.toml file:
 ```
-simple-pass-gen = "0.1.5"
+simple-pass-gen = "0.1.7"
 ```

 Then call one of two available functions: